 Introduces natural methods of food production.
-Different organic gardening methods; discussion of organic types of fertilizers, composting and pest control methods; sources of natural gardening supplies and natural food cooperatives are
+Different organic gardening methods; discussion of organic types of fertilizens, composting and past control methods; sources of natural gardening supplies and natural food cooperatives are rovered.

 722 Care of Horticulture Equipment I (1)

 Studies the selection, storage, maintenance, and care of horticultural tools and equipment with emphasis on hand operated types.
 Includes sources of equipment, adjustment, service, sharpening, and repair.